awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

 1. Check the current version of your `kube-proxy` deployment\.

    ```
-   kubectl get daemonset kube-proxy \
+   kubectl get daemonset kube-proxy --namespace kube-system -o=jsonpath='{$.spec.template.spec.containers[:1].image}'
-       --namespace kube-system \
-       -o=jsonpath='{$.spec.template.spec.containers[:1].image}'
    ```

    The example output is as follows\.

    ```
-   602401143452.dkr.ecr.region-code.amazonaws.com/eks/kube-proxy:v1.21.14-eksbuild.2
+   602401143452.dkr.ecr.region-code.amazonaws.com/eks/kube-proxy:v1.22.6-eksbuild.1
    ```

 1. Update the `kube-proxy` add\-on by replacing `602401143452` and *`region-code`* with the values from your output\.
-Replace *`1.22.11-eksbuild.2`* with the `kube-proxy` version listed in the [`kube-proxy` version deployed with each Amazon EKS supported cluster version](#kube-proxy-default-versions-table) table for your cluster version\.
+Replace *1\.22\.6\-eksbuild\.1* with the `kube-proxy` version listed in the [Latest available `kube-proxy` version for each Amazon EKS cluster version](#kube-proxy-latest-versions-table) table for your cluster version\.
+You can specify a version number for the *default* or *minimal* image type\.

    ```
-   kubectl set image daemonset.apps/kube-proxy \
+   kubectl set image daemonset.apps/kube-proxy -n kube-system kube-proxy=602401143452.dkr.ecr.region-code.amazonaws.com/eks/kube-proxy:v1.22.11-eksbuild.2
-        -n kube-system \
-        kube-proxy=602401143452.dkr.ecr.region-code.amazonaws.com/eks/kube-proxy:v1.22.11-eksbuild.2
    ```

-1. \(Optional\) If you're using x86 and Arm nodes in the same cluster and your cluster was deployed before August 17, 2020\.
+1. If you're using `x86` and `Arm` nodes in the same cluster and your cluster was deployed before August 17, 2020\.
 Then, edit your `kube-proxy` manifest to include a node selector for multiple hardware architectures with the following command\.
 This is a one\-time operation\.
 After you've added the selector to your manifest, you don't need to add it each time you update\.
 If your cluster was deployed on or after August 17, 2020, then `kube-proxy` is already multi\-architecture capable\.

    ```
    kubectl edit -n kube-system daemonset/kube-proxy
    ```

    Add the following node selector to the file in the editor and then save the file\.
-For an example of where to include this text in the editor, see the [CNI manifest](https://github.com/aws/amazon-vpc-cni-k8s/blob/release-1.11/config/master/aws-k8s-cni.yaml#L261-#L265) file on GitHub\.
+For an example of where to include this text in the editor, see the [CNI manifest](https://github.com/aws/amazon-vpc-cni-k8s/blob/release-1.11/config/master/aws-k8s-cni.yaml#L265-#L269) file on GitHub\.
 This enables Kubernetes to pull the correct hardware image based on the node's hardware architecture\.

    ```
    - key: "kubernetes.io/arch"